How to Build a Mid Century Modern Coffee Table

 PUTTING IT TOGETHER

 For a long-lasting finish, we recommend applying Monocoat Natural Oil to the parts before you begin assembly.
 If you select a finished top and add finishing service to your parts, we will apply this for you.
-Alternatively, you can purchase it at our online store and apply Monocoat yourself.
+Alternatively, you can purchase it here and apply Monocoat yourself.

-Step 4.
-Repeat steps 2 and 3 for the other cleat.
+Repeat the last 2 steps for the other cleat

 We all love to create.
 At TableLegs.com, we think the best creation is one that leaves a lasting impression.That is why we are dedicated to bringing quick, easy, and beautiful furniture to living rooms all over the world.